kyma-incubator/service-catalog/docs/proposals/going-towards-to-crd.md

 ## Alternative CRDs solution

-Before merging the CRDs solution into the master, create the `release-0.1` branch with the latest release of the Service Catalog with the Aggregated API Server.
-On the `release-0.1` branch, we still **fix bugs** for this version of Service Catalog, however, new features are not introduced.
-When some bug will be found then we can fix it and still in an easy way create a release with the `0.1.x` version.
+Before merging the CRDs solution into the master, create the `release-0.1` branch with the latest release of the Service Catalog with Aggregated API Server.
+On the `release-0.1` branch, we still **fix bugs** for this version of the Service Catalog but we do not introduce any new features.
+When any bugs will be found, we can fix them and still easily create a release with the `0.1.x` version.

-In the master branch, we have Service Catalog with the CRDs approach.
+In the master branch, we introduce the Service Catalog with the CRDs approach.
+We fix bugs and add new features there.
 New releases are created with the `0.2.x` version.
-On the master branch, we are doing both the bug fixing and adding new features.

 Such strategy will help us get new CRDs customers fast and will show that the CRDs solution is our new direction.

 On the other hand, existing Service Catalog customers will see that the old solution is deprecating and will exist only till a specific date (e.g. January 2020), and that since then all new features will be available with CRDs.
-Thanks to that, they will consider updating their system to the newest version as soon as possible because the goal is to use the CRDs solution as Kubernetes community recommends that.
+Thanks to that, they will consider updating their system to the newest version as soon as possible because the goal is to use the CRDs solution recommended by the Kubernetes community.

-We can set a reasonable time for supporting bug fixing for the Service Catalog with Aggregated API Server (e.g. Jan 2020).
+We can set a reasonable time for supporting bug fixes for the Service Catalog with Aggregated API Server (e.g. Jan 2020).

 The described solution mitigates concerns from the previous section.